 The 2021 NBA Playoffs roll on with the Phoenix Suns vs. Denver Nuggets second round matchup and BetRivers.com is proud to provide a wide variety of Suns-Nuggets Game 1 odds for Monday, June 7.
 The No. 2 seed Suns advanced thanks to a first-round series vicotry of the defending champion Los Angeles Lakers in six games.
 The No. 3 seed Denver Nuggets got passed the No. 6 seed Portland Trail Blazers in arguably the most entertaining first round series.

-Longtime basketball writer Rob Dauster, the co-founder of The Field of 68 Podcast Network is here to provide his thoughts on the Suns-Nuggets Game 1 odds and drops knowledge on the best bets worth a wager at BetRivers.com.
+Longtime basketball writer Rob Dauster, the co-founder of The Field of 68 Podcast Network is here to provide his thoughts on the Suns-Nuggets Game 1 odds and drops knowledge on the best sport bets worth a wager at BetRivers.com where we provide you with amazing daily insights that help you choose the winning side!

 Before getting to the Suns-Nuggets Game 1, here is a look at the Suns-Nuggets series outcome odds.